Festival FAQ

 More information is coming soon!

-Workshops will be held in Minneapolis, MN, and live-streamed on Zoom during the daytime hours of July 19, 2025, according to the Central Time Zone.
+In-person workshops will be held in Minneapolis, MN, and live-streamed on Zoom from 11:30 am to 5:00 pm on July 19, 2025, according to the Central Time Zone.

-The application asks your preferred workshop length and any time constraints you may have to assist in scheduling.
+The application asks which day you’d like to teach, your preferred workshop length, and any time constraints you may have to assist in scheduling.

 The workshops will also be available to rent/purchase after the event.